 TBATBA

 The seminar was founded in Fall 2023 by Arkamouli Debnath, who also organized it through Fall 2024.
+The old seminar homepage can be found here.
 Since January 2025, it has been organized by Daniel Rostamloo.